MWATelescope/manta-ray-client/README.md

 ## Job States

+Each job submitted will transmission through the following states.

-Queued: Job has been submitted and is waiting to be processed.
+* Queued: Job has been submitted and is waiting to be processed.
-Processing: Job is being processed.
+* Processing: Job is being processed.
-Downloading: Job product is being downloaded.
+* Downloading: Job product is being downloaded.
+* Download Compete: Product download has been completed.
-Error: There was an error.
+* Error: There was an error.

 ### CSV Format